-- 1. Every slaughterhouse coming into operation after 30 June 1994 must have suitable equipment and facilities available for the purpose of unloading animals from means of transport, and all existing slaughterhouses must comply with these requirements by 1 January 1996. - 2.
-Animals must be unloaded as soon as possible after arrival.
-If delay is unavoidable they must be protected from extremes of weather and provided with adequate ventilation. - 3.
-Animals which might injure each other on account of their species, sex, age or origin must be kept and lairaged apart from each other. - 4.
-Animals must be protected from adverse weather conditions.
-If they have been subjected to high temperatures in humid weather they must be cooled by appropriate means. - 5.
-The condition and state of health of the animals must be inspected at least every morning and evening. - 6.
-Without prejudice to the provisions laid down in Chapter VI of Annex I to Directive 64/433/EEC, animals which have experienced pain or suffering during transport or upon arrival at the slaughterhouse, and unweaned animals, must be slaughtered immediately.
+1. Every slaughterhouse must have suitable equipment and facilities available for the purpose of unloading animals from means of transport, and must comply with these requirements.

+2. Animals must be unloaded as soon as possible after arrival.
+If delay is unavoidable they must be protected from extremes of weather and provided with adequate ventilation.

+3. Animals which might injure each other on account of their species, sex, age or origin must be kept and lairaged apart from each other.

+4. Animals must be protected from adverse weather conditions.
+If they have been subjected to high temperatures in humid weather they must be cooled by appropriate means.

+5. The condition and state of health of the animals must be inspected at least every morning and evening.

+6. Without prejudice to the provisions laid down in chapter VI of Annex I to European Union Council Directive 64/433/EEC, animals which have experienced pain or suffering during transport or upon arrival at the slaughterhouse, and unweaned animals, must be slaughtered immediately.
 If this is not possible, they must be separated and slaughtered as soon as possible and at least within the following two hours.
-Animals which are uanble to walk must not be dragged to the place of slaughter, but must be killed where they lie or, where it is possible and does not entail any unnecessary suffering, transported on a trolley or movable platform to the place of emergency slaughter.
+Animals which are unable to walk must not be dragged to the place of slaughter, but must be killed where they lie or, where it is possible and does not entail any unnecessary suffering, transported on a trolley or movable platform to the place of emergency slaughter.